-Welcome to the first Tuscan-wide online diary which gives a day by day account of the grape harvest in Tuscany.
-After the success of the first four seasons of Tuscan Harvest Watch, the reports on 2015 appear here.
+Welcome to the first Tuscan-wide online diary which gives a day-by-day account of the grape harvest in Tuscany.
+After the success of the first five seasons of Tuscan Harvest Watch, the reports on 2016 appear here.

-Many thanks to the wineries that have agreed to let us know how the harvest is proceeding and the unique chance to compare the progress of the harvest across the key Tuscan wine areas.
+Many thanks to the wineries that have agreed to let us know how the harvest is proceeding.
+They offer a unique chance to compare the progress of the harvest across the key Tuscan wine areas.
 The wineries have been chosen to give a broad view of the season in key areas of Tuscany, reflecting different terroirs and climatic conditions.
 From north to south the featured areas are: Chianti Rufina, Chianti Classico, Bolgheri, Val d’Orcia, Montalcino, Montepulciano and the upper and lower Maremma.

 Click here for:

 Marco Capitoni, Capitoni, Val d’Orcia, 20 ottobre 2016